Given the mean of a normal distribution is μ and the standard ... | Study Prep in Pearson+

 The standardization formula is given by: \(Z = \frac{X - \mu}{\sigma}\), where \(X\) is the original variable, \(\mu\) is the mean, and \(\sigma\) is the standard deviation.

-By subtracting the mean \(\mu\) from \(X\), we center the distribution around zero, effectively shifting the mean to zero.
+By subtracting the mean \(\mu\) from \(X\), we shift the distribution so that its center moves to zero.

-Dividing by the standard deviation \(\sigma\) scales the distribution so that its spread (standard deviation) becomes 1.
+Dividing by the standard deviation \(\sigma\) rescales the distribution so that its spread becomes 1.

-Therefore, after standardization, the mean of the new variable \(Z\) is 0.
+Therefore, after standardization, the mean of the new variable \(Z\) is 0, which is the mean of the standard normal distribution.

 Watch next